 In case you didn’t know, babies are gassy.
-Baby fart, burp, shart and poop is very common round the clock.
-In fact, the amount of gas they release on an hourly basis can sometimes put a grown man to shame.
+Baby farts, burps, shart and poop, are common around the clock.
+The amount of gas they release on an hourly basis can sometimes put a grown man to shame.

-Since babies eat quite frequently, their digestive systems are working round the clock.
-Plus, babies gain weight at a rapid pace too – about 140 to 200 grams each week, to be precise.
+Since babies eat quite frequently, their digestive systems work round the clock.
+Moreover, babies gain weight rapidly at about 140 to 200 grams each week, to be precise.
 Their tummies grow, so does their appetite, and the cycle continues.

 Apart from regular growth, there could be other reasons for your baby’s excessive gas.